Andrewneteye4343/scDock/Essential files/README.md

-### To utilize scDock, users need to download the essential files from Github.
-Please follow the instructions:
+### To use scDock, users need to download the required files from GitHub.
+Please follow the steps below:
-#### You will need to adjust the path arguments (where belong to your computer) in config.yaml later.
+#### Note: You will need to update the path arguments in config.yaml to match your local system.
-1. Please create and move to your work directory for scDock analysis.
-We will use `/home/path/to/scDock` as an example.
+1. Create and navigate to your working directory for the scDock analysis.
+In this example, we use:
-2. Please place "main.sh" and "config.yaml" at `/home/path/to/scDock`
+/home/path/to/scDock

+2. Place main.sh and config.yaml in /home/path/to/scDock.

-3. Please place the ligand_reference.csv and receptor_reference.csv in your computer.
-For example, `/home/path/to/scDock`
+3. Place ligand_reference.csv and receptor_reference.csv on your computer, for example in /home/path/to/scDock.

-4. Please create a directory named "functions" at `/home/path/to/scDock`.
-You should get a directory `/home/path/to/scDock/functions`
+4. Create a directory named functions inside /home/path/to/scDock.
+After this step, you should have:
+/home/path/to/scDock/functions

-5. Please place all the below scripts at `/home/to/your/path/scDock/functions`
+5. Place all scripts listed below into /home/path/to/scDock/functions
 ##### R scripts
 ● Load_QC.R
 ● Normalization_Scale.R